nxtwrld/aouros-www/AI_SESSION_WORKFLOW_SUGGESTION.md

 ## Conclusion

 The proposed enhancements aim to make the AI session workflow more robust, safe, and intelligent.
-By introducing a closed-loop feedback system, formalizing human oversight, monitoring performance, and actively mitigating bias, the system can evolve into a true partnership between AI and clinicians.
-These changes will not only improve the quality of the analysis but also build greater trust and confidence in the system among its users.
+By introducing a closed-loop feedback system, monitoring performance, integrating medical knowledge bases, and actively mitigating bias, the system can evolve into a true real-time partnership between AI and clinicians.
+These changes will not only improve the quality of the continuous analysis but also build greater trust and confidence in the system among its users while maintaining the natural flow of doctor-patient conversations.